amani2409/ESA3_PyGame_RescueBunnies/README.md

 ## Controls
 ### Login Screen:
-  - Enter your username and password to login or to create a new profil
+  - Enter your username and password to login or for creating a new profil

 ### Start Menu:
   - You can see your total highscore
-  - Press 't' to see the global highscore
+  - Press 'h' to see the global highscore
-  - Press 'g' to start the game - you will continue at the last stopped level
+  - Press 's' to start the game - you will continue at the last stopped level
   - Press 'r' to reset your highscore and level.
 Now you can beginn again
   - Press 'q' to quit the game